- You do not have any products in your shopping cart yet.

 - Wipe afterwards with a dry cloth to avoid water spots.

-- Avoid harsh cleaning agents, solvents, or abrasive products.
+- Avoid harsh cleaners, solvents, or abrasive products.

-What should you consider with a lacquered table?
+What should you keep in mind with a lacquered table?

 Lacquer offers good protection – but not against everything.
-Especially keep an eye on the following points:
+Pay special attention to the following points:

 - Always use a cutting board when cutting.